Northern Province, Sri Lanka: Education

 The Northern Province has one university, the University of Jaffna which became independent in 1979, previously having been a campus of the University of Sri Lanka since 1974.
 The university has approximately 7,000 students.
 The province is known for its institutions of education, many of which were established by Christian missionaries.

 Media

 The first newspaper in Jaffna, Uthayatharakai (Morning Star) was published in 1841 by C.W.
-Thamotharampillai By the 1940s, daily newspapers had already been started Eelakesari and Virakesari in 1930 and Thinakaran in 1932 and journals committed to the growth of modernistic, socially purposive literature Bharati and Marumalarchi in 1946 had also started coming out.
+Thamotharampillai Other daily newspapers included Eelakesari and Virakesari which began in 1930 and Thinakaran in 1932.
+Journals committed to the growth of modernistic, socially purposive literature like Bharati and Marumalarchi were started in 1946.

-Few newspapers are published in the province now in the principal language of Tamil.
-None in English and Sinhala.
-Before the Civil war commenced dozens of newspapers and magazines were published.
-Press freedom is limited and mostly censored by Government and Pro-government paramilitaries.
+What few newspapers are published in the province now are in Tamil, none are in English or Sinhala.
+Before the Civil war, dozens of newspapers and magazines were published.
+Press freedom was limited and censored by the Government and Pro-government paramilitaries.
 Now most of the Tamil, English, Sinhala magazines come from Colombo and Chennai, India.